-The Saint John's Fire Department annually reviews the fire systems in campus residential facilities and works with the University to implement upgrades, repairs or revisions when problems are identified.
+The Fire Department annually reviews the fire systems in campus residential facilities and works with the University to implement upgrades, repairs or revisions when problems are identified.

-SJU Life Safety advises the University on fire prevention, building design, and pre-planning for renovation or new construction projects.
+SJU Life Safety advises SJU on fire prevention, building design, and pre-planning for renovation or new construction projects.
 Through inspections we regularly monitor the safety conditions in buildings.
 The Fire Department and Physical Plant Office both oversee the maintenance on campus fire systems (alarms, sprinklers, hydrants, extinguishers, etc.).